-We had pre-booked dinner in La Sala restaurant on the 3rd floor for 8.30pm that evening.
-The Saphire bar next door to La Sala seemed like a good idea for a pre-dinner drink.
+We had pre-booked dinner in La Sala restaurant on the 3rd floor for 8.30pm that evening and just had time for a quick pre-dinner glass of wine in the Sky bar on deck 7.

 In the summer months the Aqua pool bar stays open late and they have events like DJ afternoons and canapes & cocktail evenings but it was a bit too cold and windy out there for drinks mid-April.

-A few more people trickled in and a few sat down for dinner in the Sky restaurant and at 8.30pm we went back down to dinner at La Sala restaurant which was a good three quarters full with a nice vibe.
+A few more people trickled in sitting down for dinner in the Sky restaurant.
+Around 8.30pm we went down to dinner at La Sala restaurant which was a good three quarters full with a nice vibe.

 There are lots of restaurants and bars all within a few minutes walk of the Sunborn.
 Some traditional pubs, others wine and cocktail type bars but we wanted to experience everything on the Yacht.